andyruwruw/discord-deployed-minecraft-server/server/README.md

 $ npm i
 ```

-You'll need to add a file named **.env** into the **ec2-config\server-wrapper** directory.
-This file is automatically ignore by git and is safe for secrets.
+You'll need to add a file named **.env** into the [server directory](https://github.com/andyruwruw/discord-managed-minecraft-server/tree/main/server).
+This file is automatically ignored by git.

-There's an **example.env** to help you know what properties it will need.
+There's an [example.env](https://github.com/andyruwruw/discord-managed-minecraft-server/blob/main/server/example.env) to help you know what properties it will need.

 *ec2-config\server-wrapper\\.env*:
 ```